#11

 The only badger brush I have is the SOC and it does the same thing.
 It seems like all the lather gets pushed to the base of the knot and stays there.
 But like you said, I also compensate by loading heavy (usually do that anyway).
 I can also agree with celestino that it just takes some getting used to.
 If you want to have the variety of using different brushes, you'll have to deal with each ones characteristics and little quirks.

-Hobbyist and Aurelian28 like this post
+Aurelian28 and Hobbyist like this post

 - Jeff